lambda-land/VJava-Atom/README.md

 Tests can be run on the command line with `npm run test` or when this project is open in Atom with the key binding `CTRL+SHIFT+Y`.

+---
+**Note**

+These tests may be out of date.
+They were put in place in Summer 2018 to make sure functionality did not break during major refactoring.

+---

 ## Contributing

 ### Adding dependencies from DefinitelyTyped

-DefinitelyTyped publishes type definition files for thousands of existing JS packages to allow compatibility with TypeScript.
+[DefinitelyTyped](https://definitelytyped.org/) publishes type definition files for thousands of existing JS packages to allow compatibility with TypeScript.
 Most of these packages have a procedurally generated package.json file that does not specify versions for their dependencies.
 This results in inconsistent builds and can break the dependencies this package relies on.

 In order to avoid this issue, *all* `@types` packages, including dependencies of dependencies and so on, should be specified in the package.json file for